LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: Introduction

 \section{Introduction}

 Building natural language processing (NLP) tools like machine translation, language identification, part of speech (POS) taggers, etc. increasingly requires more and more data and computational resources.
-To attain good performance on a large number of languages, model complexity and data quantity must be substantially increased.
-However, for low-resource languages, large amounts of data are often unavailable which creates a high barrier of entry for a majority of the world's 7000 languages.
+To attain good performance on a large number of languages, model complexity and data quantity must be increased.
+However, for a majority of the world's 7000 languages, large amounts of data are often unavailable which creates a high barrier of entry~\cite{blasi-etal-2022-systematic,joshi-etal-2020-state,khanuja-etal-2023-evaluating}.
 Increasing model complexity for large-scale models also requires disproportionate amount of computational resources, further disincentivizing researchers to work towards including these languages in modern NLP systems.

 A popular data collection approach is large-scale web mining~\cite{tiedemann-nygaard-2004-opus, banon-etal-2020-paracrawl,schwenk-etal-2021-ccmatrix}, where large parts of the internet are scoured to find training data for data-hungry NLP algorithms.
-When faced with a piece of text (ex. a sentence or a phrase), such algorithms must know how to reliably sort this text into the appropriate language bucket.
+When faced with a sentence or phrase, such algorithms must know how to reliably sort this text into the appropriate language bucket.
 Since the web is replete with content in a variety of languages, a model needs to recognize text in a sufficiently large number of these languages with high accuracy.
-Identifying parallel bitext is even more demanding as some translation models must also be available to correctly identify and align parallel data~\cite{vegi-EtAl:2022:WMT1,kunchukuttan-etal-2018-iit}.
+Identifying parallel bitext is even more demanding as a machine translation system must also be available to correctly identify and align parallel data~\cite{vegi-EtAl:2022:WMT1,kunchukuttan-etal-2018-iit}.
 This data-collection paradigm becomes inaccessible for low-resource languages because high-quality translation models usually require substantial amounts of parallel data for training, which is often unavailable.
-Without good quality language identification and translation tools, it becomes impractical to mine the internet for relevant text during such collection efforts.
+Without high-quality language identification and translation system, it becomes practically impossible to mine the internet for relevant text during such collection efforts.
+Additionally, mispredictions by language identification and data collection algorithms can increase inter-class noise, reducing the crawled data's quality, and harming performance in downstream tasks without strong quality evaluation metrics~\cite{kocyigit-etal-2022-better}.